 Genes: Genes are like the instruction manual for our bodies.
 They are segments of DNA that contain the information needed to make proteins, which are essential for various functions in our cells.
-Changes or mutations in Argonaute genes can lead to Argonaute syndromes (AGO1-related syndrome, AGO2/Lessel-Kreienkamp syndrome).
+And cells are the building blocks of our body.

 Chromosomes: Chromosomes are structures found inside the nucleus of our cells that contain our genes.
 Humans typically have 46 chromosomes, arranged in 23 pairs.
 These chromosomes come in different sizes and carry different genes.
 Each chromosome has a longer side (known as the q arm) and a shorter side (known as the p arm).
-The AGOI gene is located on chromosome 1p34.3 and AGO2 is located on chromosome 8q24.3, meaning that AGOI is located on the p arm of chromosome 1, and AGO2 is located on the q arm of chromosome 8.
+The AGO1 gene is located on chromosome 1p34.3 and AGO2 is located on chromosome 8q24.3, meaning that AGO1 is located on the p arm of chromosome 1, and AGO2 is located on the q arm of chromosome 8.